Why have I received a Security Notice and why has my account been suspended

 What should I do?

 If you are a web developer, then you can use the list of affected files provided to go and check the files in your home directory against known good sources.
 False positives rarely occur, but they do happen.
-If your account is suspended, then you will have to contact us first to get your account unsuspended.
+If your account is suspended, you can login to your client area and use our Malware Manager tool to unsuspend your account.
+Should you require further assistance however, feel free to contact us.
 This also gives one of our agents the chance to have a quick look at the nature of the problem and offer some advice if appropriate.

 If you do not understand the security report, do not understand the scripting language your site is based on, or you had someone else develop your website for you, then we strongly recommend you seek their assistance in dealing with this issue.
 We will be happy to work with whoever you authorise to deal with the issue to get you up and running as soon as possible.